We’ve all been there:

 FICA taxes are more important than people realize

-As a small business owner, it’s important to know what are FICA taxes.
+As a small business owner, it’s essential to know what are FICA taxes.
 Employers must withhold these payroll taxes from employees’ salaries and send the amounts to the IRS along with their own contribution.
-Payments must be made within the stipulated time so that the penalties associated with late remittances are avoided.
+Payments must be made within the stipulated time to avoid penalties associated with late remittances.

 While this post provides a broad outline of the subject, you can access more information on the IRS Employment Taxes page.